abyo/nvim-windows/README.md

 use 'nvim-telescope/telescope.nvim'
 ```

+If you have any suggestions, don't hesitate.

 ## Mappings

-You can find all mappings in the [mapping file.](mappings.md).
+You can find all mappings in the [mapping file](mappings.md).
 Each mappings has a different
 file for it.
 You can find them in their respective plugins (there's a link to them in the
 mapping file too).